The Intent of Drama at Anson

 Teachers as Actors

 It’s not just the children who get involved, with members of staff taking to the stage.
 In the past they have performed Aladdin, Cinderella, Jack & the Beanstalk and A Christmas Carol to packed houses.
-While those days may be behind us, the footage lives on.
+This is an important element of our work as it drives the quality of all drama throughout the school as the training we receive feeds into our daily work.